Hawaii Auto Shipping Checklist

 *Active military members with out-of-state lien holders are exempt from this requirement.

 PLEASE NOTE—Automobiles shipping FROM Hawaii to the Mainland United States are subject to stringent inspections by the USDA prior to shipping.
 It is the responsibility of the vehicle owner to have the interior and exterior of the car thoroughly cleaned.

 Example: The USDA will inspect wheel wells, under the vehicle’s carriage, in the motor compartment, and interior (both passenger and cargo areas).
 The USDA inspection is to find any dirt, grass, plant seeds or any other biological matter that may be considered invasive to the Mainland United States.

-If your shipment fails the USDA inspection the port will be unable to ship your car until the automobile has been sufficiently cleaned and re-inspected by the USDA.
+If your shipment fails the USDA inspection, the port is unable to ship your car until it has been sufficiently cleaned and re-inspected by the USDA.